-Add all-purpose flour, corn flour, cheddar cheese, parmesan cheese, and olive oil to a food processor.
+Add all-purpose flour, corn flour, cheddar cheese, parmesan cheese, olive oil, nutritional yeast, and salt (if using) to a food processor.
 Blend until combined.

 With the food processor running, drizzle 1/3 cup hot water.
 The dough will stick together when pressed.
 If it doesn't, add a little bit more water.

 Dump the dough onto a silicone baking mat (or floured surface) and gather it into a ball.